uwsSuT/Tintri-API-and-TOOLS/README.md

                      if now snap-name is given the script will be asked for one --delete         Delete the the given snap_names or ALL snapshots if the option --all is given
-    --version        print programm version and exit
+    --force          Force Deletion of Snapshots (no interaction with user) --version        print programm version and exit
     --logging <lvl>  Activate Logging of the API commands to the terminal. possible Levels are: